Seattle Pilots: Lawsuit and enfranchisement of the Seattle Mariners

 The Pilots lawsuit continued until 1976.
 At trial, the American League offered to give Seattle an expansion baseball franchise in return for dropping the suit, and details were ironed out over the next year.
 To keep the league with an even number of teams, a formal expansion proceeding was held, with a second team, the Blue Jays, being awarded to the city of Toronto (also allowing both leagues to place a team in Canada, the National League's Montreal Expos [now the Washington Nationals] having been established in 1969).
 The new Seattle team, to begin play in 1977, would be owned by a consortium led by entertainer Danny Kaye, along with Stanley Golub, Walter Schoenfeld, Lester Smith, James Stillwell, Jr. and James A. Walsh.
-Seattle's new team would be known as the Mariners, and would initially incorporate the same blue and gold colors used by the Pilots (since 1993, they have worn teal, navy blue and silver for their color scheme).
+Seattle's new team would be known as the Mariners and would initially incorporate the same blue and gold colors used by the Pilots.
+Since 1993, the team's colors have been navy blue, teal, and silver.